tullyH/spiritual-trip-report/memoir.md

 I was present.
 I tried.

-Now this might be my last and only time writing about this.
-I don’t know if I have the consistency, or what it takes.
-Sometimes I feel like I’m a new person every day— always observing, always trying to understand.
 I was thinking—maybe I’ll try to create some kind of memoir.
 Some witness to all my experience.
 Maybe a book one day.